disease-maps/disease-maps.github.io/pages/projects/vignette_5.md

 ##### 2.1.1.
 Install Python 3 in your operational system (Latest stable version for the latest versions of operation systems: [Windows](https://www.python.org/ftp/python/3.13.5/python-3.13.5-amd64.exe) or [MacOS](https://www.python.org/ftp/python/3.13.5/python-3.13.5-macos11.pkg)).
 ##### 2.1.2.
 After downloading the above zip file, unzip it in your local computer in your fold of preference.
 You see a python file named "minerva_normalize.py"
 ##### 2.1.3.
 In Windows, just double-click the file; in Linux, right-click it and select "Run as a program".
 In MacOS, open the Terminal, go to the folder where the python file is located and type "python3 minerva_normalize.py".
 ##### 2.1.4.
 Regardless of the system, a small window equal or similar to the pictureb below will appear.
-Click "Select file to Normalize" and selecte the file "AD_proteome.tsv"
+Click "Select file to Normalize" and select the file "AD_proteome.tsv"

 <img width="552" height="279" alt="image" src="https://github.com/user-attachments/assets/ea276913-a4bf-4528-b01f-dfbd938adc20" />

 ##### 2.1.5.
-If successfull, the file "AD_proteome.txt", which is ready to be uploaded to the map, is generated.
+If successfull, the file "AD_proteome_normalized.txt", which is ready to be uploaded to the map, is generated.

 <img width="415" height="211" alt="image" src="https://github.com/user-attachments/assets/5aa31bd2-865f-45d7-81c8-8f33f1315eb5" />

 ### 3. Access and log in to the map